Breaking the Silence: Trauma and Shame on the Mission Field

 The Impossible Choice: Why Missionaries Stay Silent

 When missionaries try to share their field experiences, they face an impossible choice: stay silent and carry the weight alone, or speak up without having the words to adequately communicate what they've experienced.
-The trauma is real, but finding language for these multilayered experiences feels impossible.

 The Communication Barrier